By: John S. Morlu II, CPA

 Don’t let old habits hold you back in the new playing field.
 Schedule a post-8(a) competitive-readiness review with JS Morlu today and equip your firm with the financial credibility needed to thrive in the full-and-open market.

-Author: John S. Morlu II, CPA is the CEO and Chief Strategist of JS Morlu and leads a globally recognized public accounting and management consultancy firm.
-Under his visionary leadership, JS Morlu has become a pioneer in developing cutting-edge technologies across B2B, B2C, P2P, and B2G verticals.
-The firm’s groundbreaking innovations include AI-powered reconciliation software (ReckSoft.com), Uber for handymen (Fixaars.com) and advanced cloud accounting solutions (FinovatePro.com), setting new industry standards for efficiency, accuracy, and technological excellence.
+Author: John S. Morlu II, CPA is the CEO and Chief Strategist of JS Morlu and leads a licensed public accounting and management consultancy firm.
+He has more than 20 years of professional experience in auditing and advisory work, including service as Auditor General of Liberia and FAR and DCAA compliance work at Unisys Federal Systems.
+The firm’s technology products include AI-powered reconciliation software (ReckSoft.com), a handyman services platform (Fixaars.com) and advanced cloud accounting solutions (FinovatePro.com), built for finance and operations teams.

 Talk to us || What our clients say about us